aidenwaring/CA_T2A1_Workbook/README.md

 **Answer:**

+Relational Database Models contain the concept of constraints domain, key and referential integrity constraints.
+These constraints are rules set in place by the schema to ensure that data is not incorrectly referenced or duplicated.
+Domain restraints ensure data validity, such as checking for null data.
+Key constraints ensure that the key of the row attributed to data is unique and is only for that set of data.
+Referential integrity allows for the concept of foreign keys, which allows the relational database management system (R-DBMS) to create a relation which should refer to data in other tables.[Reference](https://www.guru99.com/relational-data-model-dbms.html)

+These relationships allow for the separation of data.
+The separation of data into separate tables with links provides a number of benefits to our system, such as better performance, as queries will often be able to search through records faster using keys and seperating out table information rather than reading a large table sequentially.

-Each of these aforementioned are used in relational database structure to ensure data validity and consistency.
-These integrity notations also ensure the ACID principles (Atomicty, Consistency, Isolation and Durability) as we refered to them earlier in the RfQ.
+Each of the aforementioned constraints are used in relational database structure to ensure data validity and consistency.
+These integrity notations also ensure the ACID principles (Atomicty, Consistency, Isolation and Durability) as we referred to them earlier in the RfQ.

 # Q11

 Describe the manipulative aspects of the relational database model.
 Your description should include information about the ways in which data is manipulated (added, removed, changed, and retrieved) in a relational database.[100-200]

 **Answer:**

-CRUD
+One of the primary ways to manipulate data within an RDBMS is by utilising a data manipulation language (DML).
+The purpose of a DML is to add (insert), delete, and modify (update) data within a database.[Reference](https://oracletutorial.net/dml-ddl-commands-in-oracle.html)
+Among many DML environments, create, read, update and delete (CRUD) are the four primary functions of data and storage modification.
+[Reference](https://archive.org/details/managingdatabase00mart/mode/2up)
+A popular DML often used with RDBMS environments is SQL (Structured Query Language).
+Within SQL, each of the CRUD operators has their own SQL function: INSERT, SELECT, UPDATE and DELETE respectively.
+Using these statements, we can have SQL modify data stored within our relational database model.
+The CRUD concept of data manipulation also has further application in HTTP.
+For our example, Rails can control data using PUT/POST, GET, POST/PATCH and DELETE.
+Utilising SQL and HTTP, each language has it's own keywords for the developer to run commands or queries to execute data manipulation.

 ## Q12